Alabama Divorce Modifications & Petition to Modify

 When the Court enters a divorce decree, it is an Order by the Judge for the parties to do perform certain actions or do certain things such as pay child support or transfer property.
 To change this, one party must file a Petition to begin an Alabama divorce modification.
 If the parties have an agreement, then the divorce decree orders the parties to abide by their agreement.
 If the parties went to trial and had the judge decide the issues, meaning judge decided and there was no agreement, then whatever the judge decided is what is ordered in the final divorce decree.
 Either way, the divorce decree is an Order from the Judge for the parties to behave a certain way.
 To change or modify a divorce decree by agreement of the other party is fairly simple and mostly paperwork.
 To change or modify the terms of the decree without the other party being agreeable, requires hearings and is much more expensive and time consuming since it is contested and the judge has to decide whether or not to do so.
 Call us today to do an Alabama divorce modification in your prior case.

 If you are not in agreement with your ex-spouse then you will need to file a contested petition to modify your divorce decree.
 To do this we require something called a retainer up front that the attorney bills out of hourly as they work on your case.
-Our retainers for post divorce modifications start at $2000 plus filing fee.
-The filing fees are the same whether the post divorce petition to modify is by agreement or not, but still vary from county to county.
 To file a contested petition to modify with no agreement, you just pay us the retainer, sign a few forms, and we get it filed.
 Once filed, your ex-spouse will need to be served.
 Once we properly serve the ex-spouse by process server or mail, then we wait for their response.
 Sometimes they will get an attorney and file a response and sometimes they will ignore it altogether.
 If ignored, you might be able to get it approved by the judge at the hearing if they do not show up.
 If they respond with an attorney, then there will be hearings and other events in an attempt to resolve the conflict.
 If the parties cannot reach an agreement then the judge will have a trial and decide the issue for the filing party.

 When asking a Judge to change a prior Order like a divorce decree, there are certain factors that are considered.
 Generally speaking, for a court to re-assess the terms of your divorce decree, there must be some kind of material change in your circumstances.
 Then, if you are the petitioner, you will need to convince the Court that the new circumstances justify altering the terms of the decree.
 One thing that cannot generally be changed, is the division of property that was ordered in the divorce.
 However, you can petition the Court to enforce the transfer of property or anything else that was ordered in the prior decree as to property.